ssharifjon/pg/README.md

 $ ./clean.sh
 ```
 ### Note
-If you want a nicer look, and displaying of the file sizes, checkout this [commit](https://github.com/ssharifjon/pg/commit/a1254a2b15b6bbd56db278b781a95123ca6e1f10).
+If you want a nicer look, and displaying of the file sizes, checkout branch `fancy`.